EtherealPtr/Banshee-Engine/README.md

 </ul>

 <h1>Banshee's Architecture</h1>
-Banshee utilizes a layered architecture approach, ensuring modularity and ease of maintenance.
-There are currently a total of 3 layers that make up the Banshee engine.
+<p>Banshee utilizes a layered architecture approach, this is to ensure modularity and ease of maintenance.
+Currently, there are 3 layers that make up the engine's architecture.</p>

 <h2>Foundation Layer</h2>
-The Foundation layer contains core functionalities essential for the engine, including:
+<p>The Foundation layer contains core functionalities essential for the engine, including:</p>

 <ul>
 <li> Logging system </li>